 Our guide shows the findings from this site, including the coins mentioned above.

 Drainage Channel During the Great Revolt

-Then we entered the Drainage Channel (that I mentioned above) and headed towards the Western Wall.
+Then, we entered the Drainage Channel (mentioned above) and headed towards the Western Wall.

 In the drainage channel archaeologists discovered various objects from the Second Temple period that had fallen from the street above.
 Among the Finds were thousands of bronze and silver coins, a golden bell similar to the ones that adorned the high priest’s robes, and a clay seal marked with the Aramaic words “Pure For God” used by Temple officials to approve produce and goods for the holy services.